 It all begins off the page with the idea of a collection.
-All of my collections, including Landmark, New York Facades and Shapes of Brutalism, begin with a theme.
+All of my collections, including Landmark, Scandi House and Shapes of Brutalism, begin with a theme.
 Once the theme has been set, I research relevant buildings, uncovering each’s unique features and stories so I’m able to decide which fit best within the collection.
 When I’ve whittled it down to my final selection, I start to work on the page.

 Sketching with a pencil and ruler helps me to better understand the finer details of each building.
 It’s this stage that enables me to imbue the final graphic print with its distinctive character.
 When I’ve finalised the colour and composition, then I move on to the digital stage of the process.
 By using computer-aided design software, I’m able to create the vibrant graphic pieces that the studio is known for.

 After many requests, it’s now possible to purchase a selection of limited edition prints of the hand drawings.

 To see my process at work, take a look at my Sketchbook.
 Here you can compare the original hand drawings to the final pieces.